tadeubanzato/homebrew/README.md

 The raw version of the file is named: auto_install.sh

 ## The Manual Way
-First things first. install Xcode in case you did not have it yet.
+In case you do not want to use the automated script you can follow the below instructions and install all packages autmanually
+### Step 1 - Install Xcode
 ```bash
 xcode-select --install
 ```

-Run command
+### Step 2 - Install Homebrew
+The below command will install Homebrew, follow any aditional instructions after installation.
 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-## Instal oh-my-zsh
+### Step3 - Instal ZSH and oh-my-zsh
-I personally like to use oh-my-zsh.
+I personally like to use oh-my-zsh to customize my prompt and cousor.
-To install it on the Mac run the following command
+> You can see some personlization instructions here: https://github.com/tadeubanzato/PersonalMacPrompt
 ```bash
 brew install zsh
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"
 ```

-# Once the installation is completed
-Packages to be installed:

-## Brew Installs
+# Install Homebrew casks and packages
+Below is the list of packages and casks for you to install on your machine but you can find any of the packages and casks at https://brew.sh
+> These are the applications I use on my day to day, but you do not need to be limited to only those

+## Homebrew casks and packages
 | Application  | Command  |
 | ------------ | ------------ |
 | VS Code  | brew install --cask visual-studio-code  |